21khushijoshi/GigShield/README.md

 ## The Problem

 India's food delivery ecosystem runs on hundreds of thousands of gig workers who earn ₹15,000–₹25,000/month on average.
-Their income is entirely event-driven — no rides, no pay.
+Their income is entirely event-driven, no rides, no pay.
 When disruptions hit:

-- A single day of heavy rain can wipe out ₹600–₹1,000 in earnings
+- A single day of heavy rain can wipe out ₹600-₹1,000 in earnings
-- AQI spikes above 400 reduce outdoor rider hours by 40–60%
+- AQI spikes above 400 reduce outdoor rider hours by 40-60%
 - A local curfew or bandh can zero out an entire day's income

 There is **no financial safety net** today.
 Banks won't lend.
 Platforms don't compensate.
 Family savings erode.
 GigShield changes that.